CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/README.md

 You press your Guide button to access Xbox Game Bar (for example) and BAM, Big Picture Mode from nowhere.

-You've tried disable it, you've toggled different things off, then on, and back to off but you're getting nowhere... "*Why isn't it working, what am I doing wrong?*"
+You've tried disabling it, you've toggled different things off, then on, and back to off but you're getting nowhere... "*Why isn't it working, what am I doing wrong?*"

-You've been set-up to fail as Steam re-maps that button at launch and again at exit.
+You've been set up to fail as Steam re-maps that button at launch and again at exit.
 It does it a bunch of other times, too (when opening specific option pages), and it just keeps coming back.

-It's not you, so you don't need to be forgiven for thinking that switching off a comedy-sized, giant button in the settings menu that says "Guide button focuses Steam", might actually work because, well, no, it doesn't.
+You don't need to be forgiven for thinking that switching off a COMEDY-SIZED giant button in the settings that says "_Guide button focuses Steam_", might do the trick, because no, it doesn't, it's not you.

 <img align="center" src="images/readmeAssets/GuideButtonDoes-Not-NotFocusSteam.png" alt="A screenshot of the Steam settings page with the option 'Guide button focuses Steam' highlighted.">

 # How it does it
 Targeting the SDL config directly ('*guide*' is a non-Steam assignment so unlikely to ever change), the script removes all bindings (from all controllers) in your settings.
 It doesn't matter if you're using a PlayStation, Xbox, Nintendo, aftermarket, off-brand or other controller - the Guide button will no longer be bound (in Steam) after the file runs.

-*Everything else is unaffected, Game Bar will still work as normal - it's just the Guide button assignment withint Steam that gets unmapped*
+*Everything else is unaffected and Game Bar will work as normal - it's just the Guide button assignment within Steam that's unmapped*